-Appoint one of your employees, who will work with your waste hauler, to be the Recycling Coordinator.
+Appoint one of your employees to work with your waste hauler and act as the Recycling Coordinator.
 If you are the owner or manager of a small business, you will probably be the coordinator.

 The coordinator together with your waste hauler will spend anywhere from a couple of hours to a couple of days getting your recycling program off the ground.
-After that, he or she should need no more than a few hours a month to monitor it.
+After that, the Recycling Coordinator will need no more than a few hours a month to monitor the program.

-To select the best contractor for you, begin with your current waste hauler.
-Since they are already providing your disposal service, it makes sense to start your recycling program with them.
+To select the best contractor for your needs, begin with your current waste hauler.
+Since they are already providing your disposal service, it makes sense to start your recycling program with that service provider.

 There are two (2) waste haulers authorized to collect waste and mixed recyclables from commercial customers within the City of Stockton.
 Please contact them for service information and pricing.